 Still, the age of the yataghan was numbered.
 In 1826, after another rebellion, the Janissary Corps, which had long ago turned from a reliable support of the throne into a predatory horde ready to throw off any sultan they did not like, was defeated and abolished.
 Together with him left the battlefields of the yatagan, giving place in the new Turkish army (ironically, this is how the very name “Janissary” was translated) sabers and a checkers and taking positions in museum showcases and antique shops.

-1 replies to “Turkish yataghan”
+One reply to “Turkish yataghan”

 Julia Phillipps